crownstone/website/46-investors.md

 {% include snippets/centered-text-home-begin background='light'%}

-There are some important insights that guided our decision making.
+There are some important insights that guided our decision-making.
 We want to share a few of them with you.

 {% include snippets/centered-text-home-end %}